 We on the SNP Benches, and I am sure those across the House, support and salute the bravery of pro-democracy activists and call for the immediate release of all political prisoners, along with, of course, Maria Kolesnikova.
 I am sure we all agree on that point.

 I am grateful for the Minister’s statement and I agree, as far as it goes, but I would urge her to go further.
 I make four concrete proposals specifically based on the rule of law.
 There are things we can do through the OSCE and European partners, but there also things we can do specifically.
 Targeted sanctions on individuals under the Magnitsky regime is something that the UK can do now.
 We welcome the suspension of military co-operation, but could we have an explicit statement on what it actually involves and its ramifications?
 Can we explore humanitarian aid to activists?
 Poland has given €10 million to brave activists.
 Can we explore sanctions against companies involved in facilitating oppression by the regime?
 These are concrete points that the UK can act on now.

 The hon.
-Gentleman raises a number of points.
-I want to touch on humanitarian support and support for civil society, which will be really important.
-That is why we have doubled our support to independent media, human rights organisations and community groups in Belarus with an extra £1.5 million of projects over the next two years.
-I am sure that he will welcome that.
+Gentleman raised a number of points.
+I want to touch on humanitarian support and support for civil society.
+That will be really important, which is why we have doubled our support to independent media, human rights organisations and community groups in Belarus with an extra £1.5 million of projects over the next two years.
+I am sure he will welcome that.